Giants vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has collected 131 hits with 23 doubles, a triple, 23 home runs and 31 walks.
+- Bellinger has recorded 132 hits with 23 doubles, a triple, 23 home runs and 32 walks.
 He has driven in 84 runs with 19 stolen bases.

-- Bellinger hopes to build on a six-game hitting streak in this matchup.
-During his last 10 games he is batting .349 with two doubles, three home runs, a walk and 16 RBI.
+- Bellinger hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is hitting .333 with two doubles, three home runs, two walks and 14 RBI.

 Bellinger Recent Games